What's Happening on the Farm?

 Over the last twenty years, Community Supported Agriculture (CSA) has become a popular way for consumers to buy local, seasonal food directly from your local farmer.
 Basically, we offer a “share” of our gardens, which is one way for us to know what our market is going to be like before the field season begins.
 We have been working with the CSA model on our farm since 1995 and have one of the oldest successful CSA’s in our region.
 Having a CSA has helped us be more self-sufficient and sustainable as a small organic farm.
 As a consumer, the advantages of becoming a CSA member are significant: you get to eat ultra-fresh, certified organic food with all the flavor and vitamin benefits, you will learn to eat new vegetables and new ways of cooking, and you will develop a relationship with the farmer who grows your food and learn more about how food is grown.

 Most of our customers have been with us for many years, which tells me that we are doing something right.
 (See the CSA page for comments from our members.)
-We offer a limited number of shares, so if you are interested in signing up for our 2013 CSA season, let us know so we can get you on the mailing list!
+We offer a limited number of shares, so if you are interested in signing up for our 2014 CSA season, let us know so we can get you on the mailing list!
 We encourage early commitments so we know how much to grow for the CSA, however, we do offer a month-to-month option for shares as well.
 When you support a CSA farm, you are supporting agricultural diversity and a local community farm.
 For more details and pricing, please visit the CSA page.
+Contact us to receive a CSA application.

 Season Extension Workshop – Date to be announced (likely in April or early May)